SEX WORK LAWS IN AUSTRALIA

 How to use this resource

-This resource contains information for sex workers on the laws about sex work in Western Australia.
-This information is not intended to be legal advice.
-It is provided as a guide on sex work laws to help you navigate working in Western Australia.
+This resource contains information for sex workers on sex work laws in Western Australia.
+This page and associated links are intended for information purposes only, and should not be viewed as a definitive guide to the law.

-Sex work laws can be confusing and difficult to comply with and can compromise our safety.
-They are different in each state and territory, so sex work activities that are legal in one state may not be legal in another.
+Sex work laws are different in each state and territory.
+This means that sex work activities that are legal in one state may not be legal in another.
+Sex work laws can be confusing and difficult to follow, and can compromise our safety.

-If you’ve been charged or received a fine or official notice while doing sex work, have further questions about the laws, or are concerned about your health and safety at work, contact Magenta or SWEAR for advice and support.
+If you’ve been arrested, charged or fined while doing sex work, have questions about the laws, or want information about your health and safety at work, contact Magenta or SWEAR.

 Western Australia’s sex worker peer organisations